CLVPartners

 In summary, it is clear that companies are still expected to:

-• have up-to-date information regarding their data processing;
+• have up-to-date information regarding their data processing (whether with or without a record);

 • ensure transparency in data processing and to take data processing considerations into account when designing their processes.